alfredstahl69/nixossurface9/README.md

  at least I think. also in order for it to work you'll need to be in the /etc/nixos directory. anyway. that will update everything and then you'll need to run the previous rebuild command.

 Enable flakes support if not yet enabled: ( yeah no need to worry about that thats all already included.
-Chatgpt just added it here and I ddint want to delete it.
+Chatgpt just added it here and I didnt want to delete it.

 ```nix
 # In /etc/nixos/configuration.nix or flake inputs
 nix.settings.experimental-features = [ "nix-command" "flakes" ];
 ```

-Install Git if missing:
+Install Git if missing: or just add it into the environment system packages as it already is... or do nix-shell -p git. which is definitly one of my favorite features in nixos

 ```bash
 sudo nix-env -iA nixpkgs.git
 ```

-Reclone repo & rebuild:
+Reclone repo & rebuild: no need to reclone. no Idea why sir gpt added that here.

 ```bash
 git clone https://github.com/alfredstahl69/nixossurface9